LaunchCodeEducation/gis-devops/src/archetypes/topics/language-tool-name/_index.md

 summary: ""
 categories: ["LANGUAGE"]
 # tags the topic
+# TODO: unhide if in use
+hidden: true
 # TODO: add the tool-name and any other related tags before committing
 tags: ["{{ replace .Name '-' ' ' }}", ""]
 ---